Dimensions of Asymmetry

 7. Vertical imbalance: The movement of the center of mass can make the horse move slightly sidewards.
 This is also called vertical imbalance.

-8. Imbalance top-underline: If we do not correct all the dimensions of asymmetry and imbalance mentioned above, this usually results in an imbalance in the muscles in the top line and underline of the horse.
+8. Topline imbalance: If we do not correct all the dimensions of asymmetry and imbalance mentioned above, this usually results in an imbalance in the muscles in the top line and underline of the horse.
 This can lead to tension and problems in the back.

 For example, the horizontal imbalance creates automatic locomotion because the weight will tend to move towards where the majority of the weight is.
 Therefore, walking with more weight on the front legs is beneficial for the horse because it will make the horse move forward automatically, and that’s convenient because as the grass is eaten, it’s useful to take a step forward.